top of page

 There are, however, lots of options for us to help manage the stress in our lives and ultimately take greater responsibility for our health and wellbeing.

 I'd come across massage therapy when I going through an emotionally difficult period in my life when my youngest son was diagnosed with autism.
-I could feel the tensions and discomfort in my body and I went for regular massages to help elleviate those tensions but also to soothe my emotions and calm my mind.
+I could feel the tension and discomfort in my body and I went for regular massages to help alleviate those tensions but also to soothe my emotions and calm my mind.

 Following this experience, I started my health and wellbeing journey and trained initially as a remedial massage therapist, wanting to help people reduce their aches and pains.
 But also, over the years, I've been drawn to looking at the ways we can help relieve the impact of stress on our bodies and our minds and how interconnected they are.
-NO HANDS massage and Reiki can be very effective in treating both the body and mind.
+Relaxation massage, Indian Head Massage, Thai Foot Massage, Facial Massage and Reiki can be very effective in treating both the body and mind.

 The good news is - it works!

-There is so much we can do to take control of our health and wellbeing.
-Understanding stress and how it may be impacting on our health and our lives is a great starting point.
+There is so much we can do to take control of our health and well-being.
+Understanding stress, and how it may be impacting our health and our lives, is a great starting point.

 What is stress?